silayagiz/data-structures/README.md

 -PeopleContactJunit.java
 -ComparatorJunit.java

-=CONTENT=
+CONTENT

 There are three different practices with costumized exception and junit test

 1. People Contact
 Included function is findPhoneNumberByName(): It gives phone number of user withgiven name from phonebook